How To Prepare For Safe Biking

 Esperanza Bicycle Safety Education Center

 The Esperanza Bicycle Safety Education Center offers regular classes and is a great resource for safe biking in Albuquerque.
 Esperanza provides classes on bicycle safety, road use and traffic law, mechanics, and riding skills.
-Due to COVID-19, Esperanza is currently closed to the public.
-However, Esperanza is still operating Pop-Up Bike Clinics from 10 AM – 3 PM at different locations.
+Esperanza’s bike clinic is open to the public by appointment on Tuesdays, Thursdays, and Sundays.
+Esperanza also operates Pop-Up Bike Clinics from 10 AM – 3 PM at different locations.
 A current schedule with locations and times can be found below.